mongodb/mongo-python-driver/doc/migrate-to-pymongo4.rst

 want a direct connection to a single server you must pass ``directConnection=True`` as a URI option or keyword argument.

+If you see any :exc:`~pymongo.errors.ServerSelectionTimeoutError`'s after upgrading from PyMongo 3 to 4.x, you likely need to add ``directConnection=True`` when creating the client.
-Here are some example errors that you might see
+Here are some example errors:

 .. code-block::